A Comprehensive Guide to Baby Carrier Positions By Age

 This classic babywearing position has your little one held up against you, facing inwards, heart to heart.
 It's the most natural and safest newborn baby-carrying position, and it remains ideal at any age.

 In the early months, typically 0-6 months, this position is the most natural, safest way to carry your baby.
 Carrying your baby in the front inward facing position is also in alignment with baby's physical developmental position when held and carried.
-It supports the head, the natural curvature of the spine and hips when baby is in a deep seat with the carrier running from knee to knee.
+It supports the head, the natural curvature of the spine and hips when baby is in a deep seat with the baby carrier running from knee to knee.

 Many of the key benefits of baby-wearing are intrinsically tied to this position, which replicates an embrace.
 The closeness of the baby to the caregiver promotes calmness and happiness in both.
 According to babywearing experts, this close position helps regulate emotions in both baby and caregiver as well as breathing and heart rate.